Glossary

 Filters

-There are two kinds of filter: Question filters are used to reduce the responses from the clients; View filters reduce the information displayed in Endpoint Troubleshooting on the Responses page.
+There are two kinds of filter.
+Question filters are used to reduce the responses from the clients; View filters reduce the information displayed in Endpoint Troubleshooting on the Responses page.

 FQDN